 The workshop will allow small groups of faculty/graduate student members to receive guidance on SoTL research from an experienced mentor and consult with both statistical and publication experts.
 Each participant will be placed with a mentor and a team of 3-4 peers.
 The mentor will support participants through the research process, which may include discussing ideas or analyzing, outlining, and writing a final product.
 The ultimate goal is to contribute to the research on teaching and learning.
 Participants gain support in how to design a study, analyze learning data, and/or writing a complete manuscript.

-This workshop will be held at the same time and place as the STP Annual Teaching Conference (ACT) in October 20-21, 2017, in San Antonio, TX.
-The cost of the SoTL workshop is $150 and includes all meals AND keynote sessions of the concurrent ACT Conference.
+This workshop will be held at the same time and place as the STP Annual Teaching Conference (ACT) in October 17-19, 2019, in Denver, CO.
+The cost of the SoTL workshop is $180 and includes all meals AND keynote sessions of the concurrent ACT Conference.

-POSITIONS OPEN FOR SOTL MENTORS: Would you like to serve as a mentor for faculty interested in conducting Scholarship of Teaching and Learning (SoTL).
+Interested in serving as a SOTL MENTOR?: Would you like to serve as a mentor for faculty interested in conducting Scholarship of Teaching and Learning (SoTL).
 Mentors work with 3-4 mentees from approximately June preceding the October conference to the conclusion of projects.
 STP provides mentors with funds to offset attendance at the Writing Workshop.
 Mentors serve a 3 year term.
-If you have conducted SoTL and are interested in serving as a writing workshop mentor please email Writing Workshop Chair, Georjeanna Wilson-Doenges (email@example.com) and complete the application using the link below.
+If you have conducted SoTL and are interested in serving as a writing workshop mentor please email Writing Workshop Chair, Georjeanna Wilson-Doenges (firstname.lastname@example.org).

 For questions or more information/details, please contact the Writing Workshop Chair, Georjeanna Wilson-Doenges (email@example.com).